Imran Khan's party can now easily fit in a rickshaw following defections: PML-N leader Maryam Nawaz - ExBulletin

 Dozens of PTI leaders including Shireen Mazari, Fawad Chaudhry, Aamir Mehmood Kiani, Ali Zaidi and others left the party while top leaders like Asad Umar and Parvez Khattak resigned from their positions.

-Last week, Foreign Minister Bilawal Bhutto-Zardari said Khan was not against the army’s interference in politics, but was upset with the powerful establishment only because it did not. supported more.

-“Khan’s problem with the Pakistani military started in April last year when she said she would not get involved in politics or take sides,” Bilawal told the broadcaster on Saturday.
-Qatari news Al Jazeera.
+Several former PTI leaders have now joined the Istehkam-e-Pakistan Party (IPP) recently launched by sugar baron Jahangir Tareen with the aim of “giving a new direction to the politics of the country”.

-The Foreign Secretary said the former cricketer-turned-politician’s rise to power in 2018 is well documented.
-“It is an established fact that he was brought to power through a rigged election in collaboration with ex-Pakistani army officers.” which he says was part of a US-led plot that targeted him because of his independent foreign policy decisions on Russia, China and Afghanistan.
+Khan was ousted from power in April last year after losing a vote of no confidence in his leadership, which he said was part of a US-led plot targeting him because of its independent foreign policy decisions on Russia, China and Afghanistan.

 Since then, Khan has been calling for a snap general election in Pakistan.